heptarch/heptarch.github.io/drafts/demon.md

  the armchair like a lectern and dons a pair of spectacles.
 "In Islamic tradition, Ashmedai—Prince of Demons—was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
-Similarly, Rabbinic lore holds that Solomon bound him with a chain graven with the ineffable Name of God."
+Similarly, Rabbinic lore holds that Solomon bound him with a chain, graven with the ineffable Name of God."
 He removes the spectacles and sits behind the chair.

 "Art thou Ashmedai?"